-Holy Trinity works closely with Sefton Music Services, which provide weekly small- group brass tuition for Year 6 pupils.
+Holy Trinity also works closely with Sefton Music Services, which provide weekly small- group brass tuition for Year 6 pupils.
 This tuition is free of charge and includes instrument loan.

-For Whole Class Ensemble Tuition, ukuleles are provided for free.
-Children are encouraged to take these instruments home to continue their practice outside of school.
+For Whole Class Ensemble Tuition, ukuleles and djembe drums are provided at no cost to parents.
+Children are encouraged to take home to continue the ukuleles home to practice outside of school hours.